 - Those who visit our website or our social network accounts: with your consent or to protect our interests (eg to ensure that the content on our site is presented in the most effective way to you and your computer, for the purpose of improving the services we offer through it and / or for other business purposes).

 In any case, if we find out that we have collected any personal information from a person under the age of 16, without a verifiable parental consent, we delete the information from our database directly.
-If you believe that we may have collected information from an underaged person, without knowing its age, please contact us in the contact details mentioned in paragraph I above.
+If you believe that we may have collected information from an under aged person, without knowing their age, please contact us in the contact details mentioned in paragraph I above.

-- What personal data do we collect and for how long they are maintained?
+- What personal data do we collect and for how long are they stored?

 The personal data we collect is the least possible to achieve the above-mentioned purposes per category of subjects.

 - When you are interested in our services and communicate with us in any way, we collect the contact details you will provide us and the details concerning the reason for contacting us, which you will also voluntarily provide us.
 These data can be kept for up to three years from receipt, as certain categories of services (eg European or co-financed) have a broad horizon, unless if another relationship (eg customer) is created and therefore the data will be maintained as the other relationship defines.

 - When you participate in Training, Consulting, or European and co-funded programs, we receive the data required by the relevant authorities (HRDA, funding providers) and the announcements.
 These vary by case and may include: